GrahamDeprecated/Laravel-Core/README.md

 Please check the system requirements before installing Laravel Core.

 To get the latest version of Laravel Core, simply require it in your `composer.json` file.

 `"graham-campbell/core": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Core is installed, you can extend or implement the classes in this package to speed up writing Laravel packages further.
 There are no service providers to register.

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Core ) for Laravel Core.

+You may see an example of implementation in [Laravel Queuing](https://github.com/GrahamCampbell/Laravel-Queuing) or [CMS Core](https://github.com/GrahamCampbell/CMS-Core).

 ## Updating Your Fork